koushik1124/Text-Naturalization-Engine/README.md

 Authentication & rate limiting

-Deployment with public demo URL
+Deployment with a public demo URL

 Logging and monitoring for output quality